cog-imperial/OMLT/README.md

 # OptML
 OptML is a Python package for representing machine learning models (such as neural networks) within the Pyomo optimization environment.
 The package provides various formulations for representing machine-learning models (such as full-space, reduced-space, and MILP), as well as an interface to import sequential Keras models.

-# NOTE:
+# OptML development has moved:
-Current development of this package takes place at: https://github.com/cog-imperial/OptML
+### Current development of this package takes place at: https://github.com/cog-imperial/OptML

 # Simple Example:
 ```python